 On the successful candidate's first day, their manager should welcome them and ensure they are fully supported in their first few days and weeks.
-Managers must complete the Trust's induction with their new starter and associate staff will also require probationary meetings to be held, ensuring any challenges and learning and development needs are addressed in a supportive, swift and effective way (managers of associate staff must read this policy in conjunction with the Trust's Induction Policy).
+Managers must complete the Trust's induction with their new starter and probationary meetings will be held with all new staff, ensuring any challenges and learning and development needs are addressed in a supportive, swift and effective way (managers of associate staff must read this policy in conjunction with the Trust's Induction Policy).
 New starters will also receive an invitation to the Trust induction, providing them with an opportunity to meet other new starters from across the Trust and the CEO.